Ecological footprint: Overview

 The ecological footprint concept and calculation method was developed as the PhD dissertation of Mathis Wackernagel, in collaboration with his supervisor William Rees at the University of British Columbia in Vancouver, Canada, from 1990 to 1994.
 The first academic publication about ecological footprints was written by William Rees in 1992.
 Originally, Wackernagel and Rees called the concept "appropriated carrying capacity".
 To make the idea more accessible, Rees came up with the term "ecological footprint", inspired by a computer technician who praised his new computer's "small footprint on the desk".
 In 1996, Wackernagel and Rees published the book Our Ecological Footprint: Reducing Human Impact on the Earth.

 The simplest way to define an ecological footprint is the amount of environmental resources necessary to produce the goods and services that support an individual's lifestyle, a nation's prosperity, or the economic activity of humanity as a whole.

 The model is a means of comparing lifestyles, per capita consumption, and population numbers, and checking these against biocapacity.
 The tool can inform policy by examining to what extent a nation uses more (or less) than is available within its territory, or to what extent the nation's lifestyle and population density would be replicable worldwide.
 The footprint can be a useful tool to educate people about overconsumption and overpopulation, with the aim of altering personal behavior or public policies.
 Ecological footprints may be used to argue that current lifestyles and human numbers are not sustainable.
 Country-by-country comparisons show the inequalities of resource use on this planet.

 The touristic ecological footprint (TEF) is the ecological footprint of visitors to a particular destination, and depends on the tourists' behavior.
 Comparisons of TEFs can indicate the benefits of alternative destinations, modes of travel, food choices, types of lodging, and activities.

 The carbon footprint is a component of the total ecological footprint.
 Often, when only the carbon footprint is reported, it is expressed in weight of (or CO2e representing GHG warming potential (GGWP)), but it can also be expressed in land areas like ecological footprints.
 Both can be applied to products, people, or whole societies.

+From Mathis Wackernagel, it is generally probably true that the lower the ecological footprint, the greater the ecological resilience.